Bike Safety Rules and Tips

 - Keep a safe distance between you and other cars (at least 1 meter).

 - Always keep at least one hand on the bicycle’s handlebars too.

 - Understand all the local traffic laws before hitting the road.

 Bike Safety Tips for Kids

-Our children use bicycles every day.
-They will either be riding around the block, to school, or with you.
-Being young their confidence is not yet fully developed.
+Children use bicycles every day.
+They will either be riding around the block, to school or with you.
+Being young, their confidence is not yet fully developed.
 Thus they are the most vulnerable.
-Here are the best safety tips for them.
+Here are the best safety tips for them:

-- Wear properly fitted helmet, gloves, and knee and elbow pads.
+- Wear a properly fitted helmet, gloves, and knee and elbow pads.

 - Adjust the bicycle to fit your height.
 Level the seat.